beerush-id/monopkg/docs/guides/list.md

 - **`-w`**, `--workspace` - Root workspaces of the packages.
 - **`-i`**, `--info` - Show information of the specified fields.
+- `--usage` - Show packages that depend on it.
+- `--reference` - Show files that depend on it.
 - `--public` - Show only public packages.
 - `--private` - Show only private packages.
 - `--restricted` - Show only restricted packages.